Neem oil as a pesticide has steadily increased in usage and popularity over the past few years.

 How Do I Make My Own Neem Oil Pesticide?

-This way, you can control the quality of the ingredients, the concentration levels and the cost – it is often far cheaper in the long run to make your own neem oil spray than buy a premade version in a store.
+This way, you can control the quality of the ingredients, the concentration levels and the cost – it is often far cheaper in the long run to make your own neem oil spray than buying a pre-made version in a store, like the one pictured below:

 Store versions can also be less potent, with a lower concentration of the active ingredient, Azadirachtin.